dustmoo/qtip/README.md

 Here are the changes I have made:

+12-8-2009

+* Fixed a bug, where the script was not accepting:

+		position: { adjust: { scroll: false } }
+	or
+		position: { adjust: { resize: false } }
+	These options now work correctly.

 12-7-2009

 * Integrated Craig's image preload function into this version of the script.
 Note: Script now requires the jquery.preload.js plugin.